Southern muriqui: Description

 Muriquis are the largest New World monkeys and largest native primates in the Americas.
 Male muriquis have a head-body length of 55–78 cm, with a tail of 74–80 cm and a body weight of 9.6–15 kg.
 Females have a head-body length of 46–63 cm, a tail length of 65–74 cm and a body weight of 8–11 kg.
 The tails are fully prehensile.

 The southern muriqui, B. arachnoides, has a solid black face, distinguishing it from the northern species, B. hypoxanthus, which has a black face mottled with pink.

 Diet

 Southern muriqui are frugivores, which means that fruit is the preferred food type.
 They have been claimed to possess the most diverse fruit diet in the Atlantic, and also consume leaves, flowers and a few species of seeds (such as sapucaia, amexia-bicha, Inga, Bicuiba and jatobá).
-The southern muriqui can use more than one dietary type to fulfill nutrient and energy needs.
+The southern muriqui rely on more than one food source to fulfill nutrient and energy needs.
 Muriquis play a major role in seed dispersal and are known to provide complementary foraging opportunities for tapirs.